ibm-cloud-docs/cloud-logs/indexing_mapping.md

 For a service instance, the daily default limit of index fields is set to 3000.
 {: note}

+The index counter is reset at midnight UTC.
+{: note}

 ## What happens when you reach the number of index fields in a day
 {: #indexing_mapping_limit}